vfilatkin/tanto-js/doc/API.md

 ```
 Components are passed to the markup function with parameters.
 In example the top level component App creates several instances of the Counter component with different parameters.

-The whole DOM tree of App component will not be re-rendered again because it’s called only once.
+The whole DOM tree of App component will not be re-rendered again because it's called only once.
 Changing data will cause only particular changes.

-To make component re-render it’s whole DOM structure component must return function.
+To make component re-render it's whole DOM structure component must return function.
 ```js
 const Counter = initialCount => {
   //…